Harold Newgass: Second World War

+In the Second World War Newgass was an officer in the Royal Naval Volunteer Reserve.
+He was a temporary sub-lieutenant from September 1940 and a lieutenant from December 1940.

 On the evening of 28–29 November 1940, a German parachute mine fell on the Garston Gas Works in Liverpool.
 It was unknown whether it was magnetic, acoustic, delayed action or just a "dud".
 Consequently, this caused extensive disruption in the area, with factory work halted and over 6,000 people removed from the vicinity.
 Additionally, railway and dock sidings were closed and the gas supply to the south and east of Liverpool was disrupted.

-The "luftmine" had fallen through a large gas holder and its parachute had become entangled in the hole in the roof.
+The luftmine had fallen through a large gas holder and its parachute had become entangled in the hole in the roof.
 The large entry hole made by the mine allowed gas to escape and a portion of the roof to sink.
 The mine was resting on the floor nearly upright, nose down in some 7 ft of oily water.
 It was also leaning on one of the 7 ft-high brick piers on which, in turn, the iron pillars that supported the roof were fixed.

 Additionally, the mine's fuse mechanism was against the pillar, meaning that the mine had to be turned before it could be defused.
 Some of the water was pumped out and an access hole was cut into the side of the gas holder.
 The job of now rendering the mine safe was left to Temporary Lieutenant Harold Newgass.